UoM-Robotics-Society/HackABot2024/extraterrestrial_rover/README.md

 Robots which can survive in extreme environments is a every present challenge many industries face such as: Nuclear, Underwater and Space.
 Each domain come with their own unique challenges which robotic systems must manage and cope with.

-One of CRADLE and Jacobs main ambitions is to develop technologies for these long-lasting and demanding environments with work looking at everything from the basic components used within a system to the architecture and assurance that the system will perform.
+One of CRADLE's and Jacobs main ambitions is to develop technologies for these long-lasting and demanding environments with work looking at everything from the basic components used within a system to the architecture and assurance that the system will perform.

 It is key for those engineers working within the space to have the ability to develop unique solution to these harsh problems in a quick and effective way.
-A lot of hardware is available but who knows how it will fair in space?
+A lot of hardware is available but who knows how it will fare in space?

 Resourcefulness and imagination to create something from a bare bones kit mixed with a little determination will see you through this challenge.